United Airlines appoints Brett Hart as president

-(Reuters) - United Airlines Holdings (UAL.O) on Monday named its Executive Vice President Brett Hart as president of the airline, effective May 20.
+May 11 (Reuters) - United Airlines Holdings on Monday named its Executive Vice President Brett Hart as president of the airline, effective May 20.

 The move is a continuation of United’s leadership succession plan announced in early December, it said.